tummala-manasa/search-engine/README.md

 Flask run
 ```
 **f) Run scikit-learn API**\
-To see the serach results of scikit-learn based algorithm, we need to change the query in the *scikit-request.py* and run it.\
+To see the search results of scikit-learn based algorithm, we need to change the query in the *scikit-request.py* and run it.\
 ```
 python3 scikit-request.py
 ```
 We can see the json output in the terminal.\
 **g) Run manual API**\
-To see the serach results of programmatic algorithm, we need to change the query in the *manual-request.py* and run it.\
+To see the search results of programmatic algorithm, we need to change the query in the *manual-request.py* and run it.\
 ```
 python3 manual-request.py
 ```
 We can see the json output in the terminal.
 ## Conclusion
 From the project, we can see that both the APIs are giving relevant documents as the output.
-But the ranking of the documents is needs improvement.
-We also observed that the pragrammatic implementation is giving more accurate results close to the reuslts of the search option available on the website.
+But the ranking of the documents needs improvement.
+We also observed that the programmatic implementation is giving more accurate results close to the results of the search option available on the website.
 The scikit-learn API is also giving relevant documents for all the queries.
 But the accuracy is low for some queries.
-For some other queries, results are same for all three cases.
+For some other queries, results are the same for all three cases.
 ## Test Cases
 ### 1) Query: custom hooks
 a) Search option on website: